St. Mark's School of Texas: Terrill School for Boys

 In 1906, Menter B. Terrill started the Terrill School for Boys in Dallas.
 The former president of North Texas Normal College (now the University of North Texas), Terrill had found himself out of a job in 1901 when the State of Texas acquired the formerly private institution.
 The thirty-year-old Terrill elected to get his second bachelor's degree from Yale, and graduated in just two years as the class valedictorian.
 After a year teaching at Pennsylvania's Hill School, Terrill moved back to Texas to start his own private school.
 The six original teachers included Terrill, his wife Ada (one of the first female graduate students at Yale), and his father, James, a former college president.

 Terrill sought to build his school "in the manner of the great eastern prep schools."
 He heavily prioritized academics.
-By 1915, Terrill School sent 14 of its 33 graduates to Ivy League colleges.
+By 1915, Terrill School had sent 14 of its 33 graduates to Ivy League colleges.
 The school also fielded an excellent football program, which went 144-23-8 from 1910 to 1932.
 19 of Terrill's 23 losses were to college freshman squads.

 In 1916, Terrill sold his school to a new headmaster, citing health problems.
 The school began to decline, in part due to competition from the Texas Country Day School (see below).
 In 1946, it transferred its assets to the Episcopal Diocese of Dallas and re-emerged as the Cathedral School for Boys.

 Terrill also foresaw a need for a strong girls' school in Dallas.
 He encouraged Ela Hockaday to open a girls' school in Dallas in 1913, and put her in contact with prominent Dallas businessmen who wanted their daughters to get a high-quality education.
 Schools descended from Terrill have had some affiliation with the Hockaday School for over a century, with shared social events, artistic performances, and some classes.